 Postpartum depression can begin anytime within the first year after childbirth.
-The cause is not known.
+The cause is unknown.
 Hormonal and physical changes after birth and the stress of caring for a new baby may play a role.
 Women who have had depression are at higher risk.

 Dept. of Health and Human Services Office on Women's Health

-- Tips for Postpartum Dads and Partners (Postpartum Support International)
+- Tips for Postpartum Partners and Families (Postpartum Support International)

 - ClinicalTrials.gov: Depression, Postpartum (National Institutes of Health)